Go to the main content Skift sprog til dansk

 3 / 3

 The exhibition is curated by Senior Researcher Mette Kia Krabbe Meyer and curator and PhD Charlotte Præstegaard Schwartz.
 In connection with the exhibition, an exhibition catalogue is published, which can be purchased in the shop.
-The catalogue is supported by Handelsgartner Harry Opstrup's Foundation and the Ny Carlsberg Foundation.
+The catalogue is supported by the Handelsgartner Harry Opstrup's Foundation and the Ny Carlsberg Foundation.

 Until: